-Luna was once called Namacpacan, an Ilocano word for “one who feed.”
-In fact, a wooden Marian image called Apo Baket Namacpacan can be found inside the Shrine of Our Lady Namacpacan/St. Catherine of Alexandria Parish that serves as a pilgrimage site for the faithfuls.
+Luna was once called Namacpacan, an Ilocano word for “one who feeds.”
+In fact, a wooden Marian image called Apo Baket Namacpacan can be found inside the Shrine of Our Lady Namacpacan/St. Catherine of Alexandria Parish that serves as a pilgrimage site for the faithful.

 A 10-minute walk from the plaza will lead you to the pebble beach of Barangay Victoria.
 A famous historical landmark here is the ruins of an old Spanish watchtower locally called as Baluarte.
 With the coastline receded, major damage on the watchtower is evident.
 But as per the locals, the local government tried to preserve the structure by using some posts to support the tower.